zat-star/cpp-docs.ja-jp/docs/mfc/reference/canimationpoint-class.md

     CBaseTransition* pYTransition);
 ```

-### <a name="parameters"></a>パラメーター
+### <a name="parameters"></a>Parameters
  `pXTransition`
- X 座標の遷移をへのポインター。
+ A pointer to transition for X coordinates.

  `pYTransition`
- Y の移行へのポインターを調整します。
+ A pointer to transition for Y coordinate.

-### <a name="remarks"></a>コメント
+### <a name="remarks"></a>Remarks
- X のアニメーション変数に適用する遷移の内部リストに指定された遷移を追加するには、この関数を呼び出す座標と Y 座標。 切り替え効果を追加すると、いないすぐに適用されるとなり内部リストに格納されています。 遷移 (特定の値のストーリー ボードへの追加) 適用 CAnimationController::AnimateGroup を呼び出すとします。 座標のいずれかの遷移を適用する必要としない場合は、NULL を渡すことができます。
+ Call this function to add the specified transitions to the internal list of transitions to be applied to animation variables for X and Y coordinates.
+When you add transitions, they are not applied immediately and stored in an internal list.
+Transitions are applied (added to a storyboard for a particular value) when you call CAnimationController::AnimateGroup.
+If you don't need to apply a transition to one of coordinates, you can pass NULL.

-##  <a name="canimationpoint"></a>CAnimationPoint::CAnimationPoint
+##  <a name="canimationpoint"></a>  CAnimationPoint::CAnimationPoint
- CAnimationPoint オブジェクトを構築します。
+ Constructs CAnimationPoint object.

 ```
 CAnimationPoint();